snakeztc/NeuralDialog-CVAE/README.md

 # Knowledge-Guided CVAE for dialog generation

-We provide a TensorFlow implementation of the CVAE-based dialog model described in **Learning Discourse-level Diversity for Neural Dialog Models using Conditional Variational Autoencoders**, accepted as a long paper in ACL 2017.
+We provide a TensorFlow implementation of the CVAE-based dialog model described in **Learning Discourse-level Diversity for Neural Dialog Models using Conditional Variational Autoencoders**, published as a long paper in ACL 2017.
 See the [paper](https://arxiv.org/abs/1703.10960) for more details.

 # Prerequisites